 Mid-Range Hotels in Charleston

 Hotel Emeline - this was the hotel I chose for my most recent stay in Charleston, SC.
-I didn't have one complaint and attention to detail is the name of the game here.
+I didn't have one complaint.

 Local vendors and products are used throughout the hotel, freshly brewed coffee is delivered to your room each morning, and complimentary bikes are available to roam the city.